Codeception/codeception.github.com/docs/07-AdvancedUsage.markdown

 **Each public method of Cest (except, those starting from `_`) will be executed as a test** and will receive Guy class as the first parameter and `$scenario` variable as a second.

 In `_before` and `_after` method you can use common setups, teardowns for the tests in the class.
-That actually makes Cest tests more flexible, then Cepts that rely only on similar methdods in Helper classes.
+That actually makes Cest tests more flexible, then Cepts that rely only on similar methods in Helper classes.

 As you see we are passing Guy class into `tryToTest` stub.
 That allows us to write a scenarios the way we did before.